yuanhuacao/learngit/readme.txt

-git is a version conrol systme. git is free software
+git is a distribute  conrol systme. git is free software